julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 - load tests, responses to different levels of activity
 - scalability tests, resource usage as activity grows
 - stress tests, stability as we get closer to the edge
-- reliability tests, consistency over time
+- reliability tests, consistency in error handling over time

 ### For example